 Thank you Bernie.
 So talk about your involvement with bar associations, because I know you’ve been involved with many.
 Why did you get involved, and what benefits did you gain?
 Also, what benefits do you think younger or experienced lawyers could gain from being more involved with bar associations?

-The value of these committees is that, not only are you learning first-hand and in many instances recommending what the law might be, but you're dealing with all of your brethren who are going to be your opponents.
-They're going to find out and you're going to find out that you're both reasonable people, and you can work together.
-That's very beneficial in the divorce field.
+The value of these committees is that, not only are you learning first-hand and in many instances recommending what the law might be, you’re dealing with all of your brethren who are going to be your opponents.
+They’re going to find out and you’re going to find out that you’re both reasonable people, and you can work together.
+That’s very beneficial in the divorce field.

 Also, it’s good for your profile because these committees tend to be relatively high-profile in the big cities anyway and if you’re a chair of a committee, your name goes into a report, then into a journal and other lawyers in other specialties will see that if he or she has made that position or is in that position, they must be relatively qualified.
 So it’s a good public relations move as well, in addition to being a good learning tool.
 For me, it was also a lot of fun being involved in these various committees because of the camaraderie that you have with follow members.